nextthingco/docs/Gadget-docs/source/includes/_builddeploy.md

 Congrats you have built and deployed your first Gadget project!

 ## Edit Example Script
-When initialized, Gadget creates the project directory at:
+When a project, like hello_world, is initialized, Gadget creates a directory on the host computer for it.
+You can find that directory in these locations:

 * **Mac OSX** - /Macintosh HD/Users/username/hello_world